Home

 1. The Advertiser fires off the Click Script when the visitor lands on the Default Landing Page

-2. The Click Script fetches the Offer ID & Affiliate ID (along with other macros that may be present) from the URL parameters, and sending them to Everflow
+2. The Click Script fetches the Offer ID & Affiliate ID from the URL parameters (&oid=OFFER_ID&affid=AFFILIATE_ID), and sends them to Everflow

 3. Everflow generates a Transaction ID (TID) and records a Click

-4. The Everflow server returns the TID as the response as well as set’s a First Party Cookie with the TID
+4. The Everflow server returns the TID as the response and sets a First Party Cookie with the TID

 Here's a primer on Redirect Linking if you're not familiar with how it works.